 formController tools

 The formController exposes various methods for managing forms.
-Each method has a specific role — together they manage the form's lifecycle. register registers inputs and wires event handlers; getValues and getErrors read current form state and errors.
+Each method has a specific role — together they manage the form's lifecycle. useRegister registers inputs and wires event handlers; useFields reads field values, errors, and meta.
 Use setValues and setErrors to inject external data or manipulate state, and handleSubmit to validate and run callbacks on successful submission.
 These tools enable declarative, maintainable form logic and improve developer productivity and code quality.

-register registers an input with the Sicilian controller and auto-connects event handlers.
+useRegister registers an input with the Sicilian controller and auto-connects event handlers.
 As the type definitions below show, it supports many input types and provides type safety in TypeScript.
 The ExtractKeys<T> variant restricts allowed field names to those defined in initValue or validator, preventing typos.
 The string variant allows dynamic field addition.
 For radio, value is required to distinguish radio buttons sharing the same name.
-You may also pass a validate object per-field for custom rules.
+You may also pass a validate object per-field in the options.

-The object returned by register (the IRegister interface) provides props and handlers to integrate with React inputs. onChange, onBlur, and onFocus update form state and optionally trigger validation.
+The object returned by useRegister (the IRegister interface) provides props and handlers to integrate with React inputs. onChange, onBlur, and onFocus update form state and optionally trigger validation.
 SicilianEvent handles DOM and custom events. name and id identify fields; type, checked, and value reflect native input props.
-Apply them to JSX with the spread syntax {...register({ name: "email" })} to reduce boilerplate.
+Apply them to JSX with the spread syntax {...useRegister('email')} to reduce boilerplate.

 Values and Errors#